Constitutional Issues in Maritime Law

 Decision:The appeal is allowed and the appellants are acquitted.

-Held:The protection of the environment is a shared jurisdiction between the provinces and Federal Government and both levels of government should take a cooperative and coordinated approach to such matters.
+Held:The protection of the environment is a shared jurisdiction between the provinces and Federal Government.
+Both levels of government should take a cooperative and coordinated approach to such matters.
 The legal analysis should be undertaken with these considerations in mind.
 The first part of the analysis is to identify the pith and substance, the primary purpose or dominant characteristic, of the impugned legislation.
 Once the matter has been classified the second step is to classify it under one of the heads of power in the Constitution Act.

 The municipality admits that the pith and substance of the by-law is navigation which is within federal jurisdiction but says it is saved by the ancillary powers doctrine.
 The ancillary powers doctrine recognizes that a degree of jurisdictional overlap is inevitable.
 Under the doctrine an otherwise invalid law can be saved “where it is an important part of a broader legislative scheme that is within the jurisdiction of the enacting level of government”.
 However, the municipality has not proven the existence of a complex regulatory scheme which would permit the application of the doctrine.
 Moreover, the seriousness of the intrusion of the impugned measure must be assessed relative to its degree of integration in the scheme.
 A serious intrusion requires a high degree of integration.
 The by-law here is a serious intrusion into the federal power over navigation and shipping and, if such intrusion was allowed, would have the effect of eviscerating the federal power.
 The by-law is therefore invalid and not saved by the ancillary powers doctrine.
 Additionally, the interjurisdictional immunity doctrine applies and the by-law is inapplicable.
 Control of navigation on lakes is at the core of the federal power over navigation.
-Finally, if the by-law was valid and applicable, it would deprive the federal government of its power to decide navigational restrictions under the Vessel Operation Restriction Regulations.
+Finally, if the by-law was valid and applicable, it would deprive the federal government of its power to decide navigational restrictions under the Vessel Operation Restriction Regulations, SOR 2008-120.
 This would be an operational conflict giving rise to the paramountcy doctrine and rendering the by-law inoperative.

 Fire Damage to Vessel While Being Repaired – Applicable Law - Direct Action Against Insurer – Liability of Repairer